Loading...

 Pre-Meal Hydration

-Drink a glass of water before your meal, which can help with digestion and prevent overeating.
+Drink a glass of water before meals, which can help you feel full and may reduce the amount of food consumed.

 Mindful Eating